Primordial Soup (studio)

-Primordial Soup is a creative studio founded by filmmaker Darren Aronofsky, dedicated to storytelling innovation, integrating artificial intelligence (AI) into the filmmaking process.
+Primordial Soup is a creative studio founded by filmmaker Darren Aronofsky to use generative AI in filmmaking.

 Overview

-In May 2025, Primordial Soup was unveiled during Google’s annual developer conference, Google I/O, as part of a strategic partnership with Google DeepMind to explore the use of generative AI in storytelling.
-The company also entered into a collaboration with Google DeepMind to refine the technology company’s generative AI video model, including Veo.
+In May 2025, Primordial Soup was announced during the Google I/O conference, as part of a partnership with Google DeepMind to use of generative AI in storytelling.
+As part of the partnership, Primordial Soup will work with DeepMind to refine the technology company's generative AI video models, including Veo.

-Projects

-Primordial Soup's first announced project is ANCESTRA, a short film by director Eliza McNitt, which blends live-action performance with AI-generated visuals.
-The film is scheduled to premiere at the Tribeca Festival on June 13, 2025.
+Primordial Soup's first announced project was Ancestra, a short film by director Eliza McNitt, which combined live-action performance with AI-generated visuals.
+The film premiered at the Tribeca Festival on June 13, 2025.